 - Mid-sized cities are the key to boosting productivity and growth

 A growing body of evidence shows that mid-sized cities regularly outperform larger cities across Europe and provide a better economic and social return on both infrastructure and other investment.
 The twenty Key Cities are collectively worth over £116bn to the UK economy per annum.
 If the Government works with the Key Cities to raise their productivity level to the England average, they will add an additional £214bn to the UK economy over the next decade.

 - Mid-sized cities are the key to an inclusive and rebalanced economy

 The Brexit vote revealed a growing sense of political and economic exclusion in the UK’s mid-sized cities.
 The Government cannot design and implement policies to reduce regional disparities and promote inclusive growth in all parts of the UK without working closely with mid-sized cities.

-A second report will be published later in 2018, with proposals setting out the powers, freedoms and resources that the UK’s mid-sized cities would need to help boost productivity, promote inclusive growth and re-engage disillusioned communities in the political decision-making process.
+A second report will be published in early 2019, with proposals setting out the powers, freedoms and resources that the UK’s mid-sized cities would need to help boost productivity, promote inclusive growth and re-engage disillusioned communities in the political decision-making process.